Arctic Front Advance Cardiac CryoAblation Catheter

 The Arctic Front cryoballoon provides a straightforward and efficient approach for isolating the pulmonary veins in the treatment of paroxysmal atrial fibrillation.

-- Arctic Front creates circumferential lesions1, using 2-3 applications per vein to achieve PVI2
+- Creates circumferential lesions1, using minimal applications per vein to achieve PVI2

-- Arctic Front does not require 3D mapping, reducing procedural complexity
+- Does not require 3D mapping, reducing procedural complexity

 - Short, predictable procedure times allow you to treat more patients3